Questions, Answered

 Is it better to rent a villa or stay in a hotel for a family trip?

 For groups of six or more, longer stays of one week or more, and families with young children, a villa almost always wins on space, privacy, and total cost.
-For groups of four or fewer, shorter stays, and travelers who want hotel hospitality, a hotel is usually the better fit.
+For groups of four or fewer, shorter stays, and travellers who want hotel hospitality, a hotel is usually the better fit.
 The crossover point is usually around six people for five or more nights.

 What is the best month to visit the Mediterranean?